In 2015 ATDSFL was awarded a Chapter Excellence Award for Advancing the Profession through CPLP.

 Who can apply for the CPLP?

 To be eligible, all candidates must have at least five years of full-time professional work experience in the Talent Development field or the equivalent.
-Click here to review Part 1 (program overview and eligibility) of the Certification Handbook.
+Click here to learn more about eligibility requirements.
+Click here to apply for the CPLP exam.

 How much studying/preparation is required?

-Most participants spend a minimum of 8-12 weeks to prepare for the knowledge exam and at least 40 hours to prepare for the work product submission, in addition to the time it takes to complete the project itself.
+Most participants spend a total of 90 hours to prepare for the knowledge exam and at least 40+ hours to prepare for the Skills Application Exam.

-What makes up the Knowledge Exam and Work Product?
+What makes up the Knowledge Exam and Skills Application Exam?

 150 multiple choice questions on ten Areas of Expertise (AOE), deemed critical for workplace learning and performance professionals.
+Candidates will have three hours to complete the exam.
 For scoring purposes some areas are weighted more than others.

 The ATD Learning System serves as the body of knowledge for the workplace learning and performance profession as classified by the ATD Competency Model.
 Click here for more information on the ATD Learning System.